ironplc/ironplc/docs/quickstart/helloworld.rst

 Run Visual Studio Code, then in Visual Studio Code:

 #.
-In the main menu, choose select :menuselection:`File --> New File...`.
+In the main menu, select :menuselection:`File --> New File...`.
 #.
-In the :guilabel:`New File...` dialog, choose the :menuselection:`Structured Text File` option.
+In the :guilabel:`New File...` dialog, select the :menuselection:`Structured Text File` option.
 #.
 Enter the code in :ref:`Hello World <helloworld>` into the :guilabel:`Editor`.

    .. code-block::